verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 });
 ```

-☝️ Setting the `cancel_on_exit` option will optimize performance for users that scroll down quickly.
+☝️ Setting the `cancel_on_exit` option will optimize performance for users who scroll down quickly.
 It does that by **automatically canceling downloads** of images that **exit the viewport while still loading**, to **prioritize the loading** of the images that are **currently in viewport**.

 ### Minimize layout reflow

 When using lazy loading, the images that haven't started loading collapse to `0`-height, only to grow when they'll have started loading.
-Layout reflowing would make your website janky, so it's a best practice to stabilize your layout by occupying some space before the images start loading.
+Layout reflowing would make your website janky, so it's a best practice to **stabilize your layout** by occupying the exact amount of space your images will take when loaded, before they start loading.

 The universal solution to do that is to use the vertical padding trick, while in the future you'll be able to use the `aspect-ratio` CSS directive to do it (as I'm writing it's [landed](https://twitter.com/Una/status/1260980901934137345) in Chrome Canary only).